Home » Recipes » Soup » Oyster Stew

 How to Store & Reheat Leftovers

 • How to store leftovers.
-Leftover oyster stew will keep well in the fridge for up to 3 days, in an airtight container.
+Leftover oyster stew keeps well in the fridge for up to 3 days, in an airtight container.

 • How to reheat leftovers.
-Gently reheat leftover stew on the stovetop or in the microwave.
+Gently reheat leftover stew on the stovetop or in the microwave, using low heat.

 • Can I freeze oyster stew?
 Yes, you can freeze this oyster stew.
 Allow it to cool completely then transfer to freezer containers for up to 2 months.